What is The Other Almanac?

 Knowledge Acknowledgment

-The Other Almanac would like to call out and acknowledge conventional American almanacs’ history of theft of the knowledge, research, and philosophies developed and refined by the people of many distinct Native nations.
+The Other Almanac would like to acknowledge conventional American almanacs’ history of theft of the knowledge, research, and philosophies developed and refined by the people of many distinct Native nations.
 Much of the information contained in these almanacs would not exist without Native peoples’ ongoing collaboration with the ecosystems, flora, and fauna of this land over thousands of years.

 I am grateful that most of humanity’s years on earth were lived before European colonialism and the invention of capitalism.
 I am thankful that this planet and everything it supports has been stewarded and respected for much longer than it has been wounded and depleted.